This post was updated in July 2018 (originally written in 2011).

-They have an office or representation in every state, and work mainly with key arts organisations who receive funding from the Australia Council, but will also provide advice and support to individual artists and non Ozco funded arts organisations on request.
+For several years they had an office or representation in every state, and worked mainly with key arts organisations who received funding from the Australia Council, but also provided advice and support to individual artists and non Ozco funded arts organisations on request.

-One of the best things that Artsupport offers is access to prescribed ancillary funds, as they have developed a good list of these which have an interest in supporting the arts.
+One of the best things that Artsupport offered was access to prescribed ancillary funds (now known as Private Ancillary Funds – PAFs), as they developed a good list of these which had an interest in supporting the arts.
 In order to qualify for money from PAFs you need a) to be an organisation and b) to have both DGR and TCC status.
-Note that Artsupport won’t just hand over contact details for these funds – that is why they used to be called private ancillary funds, but if you can make your case for support to Artsupport and they consider that one of the PAFs they are aware of may be interested, they can act as an introduction service for your arts organisation.
+Note that Artsupport did not just hand over contact details for these funds – that is why they used to be called private ancillary funds, but if you made your case for support to Artsupport and they considered that one of the PAFs they were aware of may be interested, they acted as an introduction service for your arts organisation.

-Their website has some great case studies of both organisations and individuals who have used their services to increase their development dollar, (some in conjunction with AbaF’s Australia Cultural Fund).
-I’d encourage you to explore their web presence, especially their resources and links, and if you haven’t yet – get in touch with their representative in your state as they generally have the skinny on what’s going down in arts funding and arts philanthropy and opportunities.
+Their website had some great case studies of both organisations and individuals who used their services to increase their development dollar, (some in conjunction with AbaF’s (now Creative Partnerships Australia) Australia Cultural Fund).
+In the past I would have encouraged you to explore their web presence, especially their resources and links, and to get in touch with their representative in your state as they generally had the skinny on what was going down in arts funding and arts philanthropy and opportunities.

-The staff are very well networked across the arts and the philanthropy all around the country – most of them have a strong personal background in the arts: Anna Draffin in Melbourne has worked at Heide and the St Kilda Festival, Fiona Maxwell is new in the Brisbane office direct from managing the Next Wave Festival and Gillian Harrison does great work with indigenous arts organisations in the Northern Territory.
+The staff were very well networked across the arts and the philanthropy all around the country – most of them had a strong personal background in the arts: Anna Draffin in Melbourne had worked at Heide and the St Kilda Festival, Fiona Maxwell in the Brisbane office managed the Next Wave Festival and Gillian Harrison did great work with indigenous arts organisations in the Northern Territory.

-I’d love to hear your feedback on how your interactions with them are, or have been in the past.
+I’d love to hear your feedback on how your interactions with them were.